 The capital gain on this type of sale is probably nil, once the expenses are factored into the sale price.

-But, unless Michelle is able to obtain a withholding certificate, the US government will require that 15% of the sale price is withheld, which is $126,000.
+But, unless Michelle is able to obtain a withholding certificate, the US government will require that 15% of the sale price is withheld.

 Gain vs. Sale Price